AliceO2Group/QualityControl/README.md

 ### Step 1: Login to FLP01, go to the QC directory, and setup the QC enviornment

-To work on the FLP, login in as follow

-ssh -Y its@flpits1

-Go to the work folder:
+Open another terminal and go to the work folder:

 cd  /home/its/QCGeneral/workdir/